draeger-lab/refinegems/.github/CODE_OF_CONDUCT.md

 Examples of behaviour that contributes to a positive environment include:

-- demonstrating empathy and kindness toward other people;
+- Demonstrating empathy and kindness toward other people;
-- being respectful of differing opinions, viewpoints, and experiences;
+- Being respectful of differing opinions, viewpoints, and experiences;
-- giving and gracefully accepting constructive feedback;
+- Giving and gracefully accepting constructive feedback;
-- accepting responsibility and apologising to those affected by mistakes;
+- Accepting responsibility and apologising to those affected by mistakes;
-- focusing on what is best for the overall community.
+- Focusing on what is best for the overall community.

 Examples of unacceptable behaviour include:

-- sexualised language or imagery, and sexual attention or advances of any kind;
+- Sexualised language or imagery, and sexual attention or advances of any kind;
-- trolling, insulting or derogatory comments, and personal or political attacks;
+- Trolling, insulting or derogatory comments, and personal or political attacks;
-- public or private harassment;
+- Public or private harassment;
-- publishing others' private information without explicit permission;
+- Publishing others' private information without explicit permission;
-- other conduct which could reasonably be considered inappropriate in a professional setting.
+- Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Enforcement Responsibilities